Non-Geometric T-Duality as Higher Groupoid Bundles with Connections: Geometric T-duality with principal 2-bundles

 which are induced by correspondences of Lie 2-groups.
-In the following, we review the cocycle description of the above principal 2-bundles as well as the projections $\check \sfp$ and $\hat \sfp$ between them.
-We will always consider principal 2-bundles subordinate to a surjective submersion $Y\rightarrow X$.
+In the following, we generalize this picture to affine torus bundles, giving details for the cocycle description as well as the projections $\check \sfp$ and $\hat \sfp$ between them.
+Throughout, we consider principal 2-bundles subordinate to a surjective submersion $Y\rightarrow X$.

-\paragraph{The principal 2-bundle $\scP_\rmC$.} The structure Lie 2-group of $\scP_\rmC$ is the crossed module of Lie groups $\sfTD^\ltimes_n$ defined in~\eqref{eq:def_TD_n_hat}.
+We start with the generalization of $\scP_\text{C}$, which is a principal $\sfTD^\ltimes_n$-bundle.
 Correspondingly, the general cocycle relations for principal 2-bundle~\eqref{eq:adjusted_cocycles} specialize as follows:

 Two such cocycles $(g,h)$ and $(\tilde g,\tilde h)$ are considered equivalent if they are related by a coboundary consisting of maps